 #17.
 SimpleNote– A Note App That Is Capable Of Sharing Among Another Computer

 SimpleNote is a good Evernote alternative available for Linux.
-This app is developed by Automattic, who also developed WordPress.
+This app was developed by Automattic, who also developed WordPress.
 It offers all basic note-taking features and sync well across multiple devices for free.

 #18.
 Mega– A Free Cloud Storage Offers 50 GB For Free Tier User